aarsonline/aarsonline.github.io/class1/ile/README.md

 ## Structure

 IleRS is closely related to the [LeuRS-A](/class1/leu2), [LeuRS-B](/class1/leu1), [ValRS](/class1/val), [MetRS](/class1/met), and [CysRS](/class1/cys) families, which comprise
-subclass Ia (Perona and Hadd 2012, Gomez and Ibba, 2020).
+subclass Ia (Perona and Hadd 2012, Gomez and Ibba, 2020, Douglas et al. 2023).
 Most members of subclass Ia are characterized by their hydrophobic amino acid substrates, as well as the connecting peptide 2 (CP2) and zinc finger (ZF) insertions, depicted below.
 CP2 is a 30-40 amino acid two-helix bundle on the surface of the catalytic domain (Starzyk et al. 1987) and appears to be essential for amino acid activation (Zhou at al. 2008).
 Upstream from this resides a cysteine-rich zinc finger, 20-40 amino acids in length, also essential for effective aminoacylation (Nureki et al. 1993, Sugiura et al. 2000).